How to pay my OVO Energy bill

 How can I pay my OVO energy bill?

-Let’s go through each of our OVO payment methods, bit by bit
+Let’s go through each of our OVO payment methods, one by one

 1. Paying by Direct Debit: all I need to know